wilsonliaows/docs/developing-connectors/google-sheets.md

 ---

 # Google Sheets
-Google Sheets is a powerful cloud application that enables real-time team collaboration on spreadsheets, available from any device, even when offline.
+[Google Sheets](https://www.google.com/sheets/about/) is a powerful cloud application that enables real-time team collaboration on spreadsheets, available from any device, even when offline.

+Workato enables you to write data to a Google spreadsheet automatically as part of a workflow, e.g. leads filling out a form will be moved to a spreadsheet.
+You can also read rows of data from Google spreadsheets and move it to another app, e.g. moving respondents who had filled out a Google Form from Google Sheets into a marketing campaign app, or into a CRM.

 ## New row trigger
 The new row trigger is able to pick up newly added rows in your selected spreadsheet.